nxrighthere/ENet-CSharp/README.md

 `EventType.None` no event occurred within the specified time limit.

-`EventType.Connect` a connection request initiated by `Peer.Connect` has completed. `Event.Peer` returns a peer which successfully connected. `Event.Data` returns user-supplied data describing the connection or 0 if none is available.
+`EventType.Connect` a connection request initiated by `Peer.Connect()` function has completed. `Event.Peer` returns a peer which successfully connected. `Event.Data` returns user-supplied data describing the connection or 0 if none is available.

 `EventType.Disconnect` a peer has disconnected.
 This event is generated on a successful completion of a disconnect initiated by `Peer.Disconnect`. `Event.Peer` returns a peer which disconnected. `Event.Data` returns user-supplied data describing the disconnection or 0 if none is available.